 Next is your debt-to-income ratio, or the total of your monthly debt payments (credit cards, student loans, etc.) divided by your monthly income.
 This ratio must be consistently stable and reliable.
 It helps the bank calculate your ability to meet your monthly mortgage payment obligations and determine whether you’re a safe bet (risk).
 Most lenders require a ratio of 36 percent or less.

-The last step is the down payment.
+The last step is the credit score.
 Most lenders want 20 percent of the purchase price.
-A mortgage offered by the Federal Housing Administration, the U.S. Department of Veterans Affairs, or the U.S. Department of Agriculture might require only three percent.
-But in most cases, if you can’t come up with 20 percent, you’ll have to purchase PMI insurance.
+A mortgage offered by the Federal Housing Administration, the U.S. Department of Veterans Affairs, or the U.S. Department of Agriculture might require only 3 percent.
+But in most cases, if you can’t come up with 20 percent, you’ll have to purchase PMI.

 Having to take out a mortgage isn’t a pleasant experience.
 I had to produce and sign piles of documents, and raid my savings and taxable brokerages accounts to finance the $80,000 down payment (my dad gifted me $10,000).
 I had to borrow $18,000 from my 401(k) just to pay the outrageously high closing costs.

-And don’t get me going about how much cash my wife and I have had to spend on rehabbing and updating the house.
-Never ends.
+And don’t get me going about how much cash my wife and I have had to spend on rehabbing and updating the house — it never ends.
 I think I need a new roof.

-However, there are lots of benefits, too.
+However, there are a number of benefits to homeownership.
 Sure, the bank could take my house.
 Or it may lose value.
 Yet it’s my house, and I get to enjoy all the benefits a mortgage offers.

 Taking out a mortgage can also boost your credit score.
-You can deduct the interest you pay annually as well as PMI premiums, points, and certain fees.
-And you can (or could) deduct your property taxes.
-(Thanks to the visionary Republicans, annual property tax deductions are capped at $10,000.)
+You can deduct the interest you pay annually as well as your private mortgage insurance premiums, points, and certain fees.
+And you can deduct your property taxes up to $10,000.

 But a mortgage’s biggest benefit is access to cash — or to the equity you’ve been building with each monthly payment.
 After a couple of years, as your home value increases and your mortgage principal shrinks, you will have more equity in your home — and you can borrow against that equity with a home equity loan or line of credit.